 BYLAWS OF THE INTERNATIONAL SOCIETY FOR THE SCHOLARSHIP OF TEACHING AND LEARNING, INC

-B. The address for the Society’s primary office shall be Center for Engaged Learning, Elon University, 2610 Campus Box, 100 Campus Drive, Elon, NC 27244, USA.
-Its resident agent shall be Jessie Moore.
-The address for the Society’s primary office and its resident agent can be changed by the Board of Directors without amendment of the bylaws.
+B. The Society is registered under the Nonprofit Corporation Act of Ohio and operates as a foreign corporation in North Carolina.
+The address for the Society’s primary office is the Center for Engaged Learning, Elon University, 2610 Campus Box, 100 Campus Drive, Elon, North Carolina 27244, USA.
+Its resident agent is Jessie L. Moore.
+The address for the Society’s primary office and its resident agent can be changed by the Board of Directors without amendment to the bylaws.

-The organization is organized exclusively for charitable, religious, educational and scientific purposes under Section 501(c)(3) of the Internal Revenue Code, or any corresponding section of any future federal tax code.
+The Society is organized exclusively for charitable, religious, educational and scientific purposes under Section 501(c)(3) of the Internal Revenue Code or any corresponding section of any future federal tax code.

 - recognizing and encouraging scholarly work on teaching and learning in each discipline, within scholarly societies and across educational levels,